captivationsoftware/react-sticky/README.md

 The most powerful Sticky library available for React!

 ##### Highlights:
-  - Fully-nestable, allowing for awesome layouts that work the way you'd expect
+  - Fully-nestable, allowing you to build awesome layouts with familiar syntax
-  - Sane defaults - spend less time configuring!
+  - Sane defaults so you spend less time configuring
   - Allows multiple Sticky elements on the page at once with compositional awareness!

 ## Installation